-

 Day 1

-Arrive in Val di SoleFrom Verona Airport a private transfer will take you to the Val di Sole, a remote valley on the western edge of the Dolomites nestled between the Ortler-Cevedale range and Brenta Dolomites.
+Arrive in Val di SoleTravel to the Dolomites.
+Make your own way to the Val di Sole by public transport, hire car, or optional private transfer direct to your first hotel.
+The Val di Sole is a remote valley on the western edge of the Dolomites nestled between the Ortler-Cevedale range and Brenta Dolomites.
 The small towns at the heart of the valley are strategically good for reaching the key features of Val di Sole and the nearby Val di Rabbi.
 Originating from Sulis, the Celtic goddess of waters, the region has reputable thermal spas at Rabbi and Peio.
-Almost every valley in the Alps produces its own unique cheese and this one is no exception.
-Indeed, Casolet is integral to the valley’s culinary traditions, used on pizza, in salads and any dish that is accompanied by cheese.
+Almost every valley in the Alps produces its own unique cheese, and this one is no exception.
+Indeed, Casolet is integral to the valley’s culinary traditions, used on pizza, in salads, and any dish that is accompanied by cheese.

 Accommodation: 3* Hotel, Val di Sole (B&B basis)